g0v/twly-voter-guide/README.md

 whoami
 ```

-(you can use `whoami` to check your username, notice <username> below, please replace with your own username)
+(you can use `whoami` to check your username, notice &lt;username&gt; below, please replace with your own username)

 ```
 sudo -u <username> psql -c "ALTER USER <username> with encrypted PASSWORD 'put_your_password_here';"